Hunt, hemmed in by debt, set to focus on growth in UK budget

 In an attempt to soften that tax hit, Hunt has hinted at new incentives for business investment.

-He is also under pressure from nurses, teachers and other public sector employees who striking for higher pay, while the armed forces say they need more money to support Ukraine in its war with Russia.
+He is also under pressure from junior doctors, teachers and other public sector employees who, demanding higher pay, were on strike on Wednesday in one of the biggest coordinated walk-outs in decades.
+The armed forces also say they need more money to support Ukraine in its war with Russia.

 MORE HELP ON ENERGY

-In the short term, households struggling with high inflation and tax hikes that Hunt announced in November can expect a three-month extension of energy bill subsidies.
+In the short term, households struggling with high inflation and tax hikes that Hunt announced in November were told they would get a three-month extension of energy bill subsidies.
 Hunt is also expected to extend a decade-long fuel duty freeze.

 The Treasury said the budget would offer more cost of living help to businesses too.